clementjambon/QuoridorRL/README.md

 ## Environment

-The game environement is provided as a class `QuoridorEnv` located in `src/environment/quoridor_env.py` which leverages the rule-embedding class `QuoridorState` located in `src/environment/quoridor_state.py`.
+The game environement is provided as a class `QuoridorEnv` located in `src/environment/quoridor_env.py` which leverages the rule-embedding representation class `QuoridorState` located in `src/environment/quoridor_state.py`.

 The state of the game in intrinsically described by the location in the grid of the two (*0* and *1* indexed) players, the number of walls they have each already placed and a 2D grid of wall positions.
 In this latter grid, `-1` stands for empty, `0` for an horizontal wall (x-aligned) and `1` for a vertical wall (y-aligned).